Working with Film Companies

 We own land at Haytor Down, Holne Moor and a superb medieval longhouse, Higher Uppacott.
 These places have provided excellent locations, from Oscar-winning films to nature/conservation programmes.

-Fees depend on the nature of the request, location, crew and cast size, environmental sensitivity and whether you need National Park officer support.
+Our location fees depend on the nature of the request, location, crew and cast size, environmental sensitivity and whether you need National Park officer support.

 What you need to do